-FSA ID: The first step in the electronic application process is to obtain a FSA ID.
+FSA ID: The first step in the electronic application process is to obtain an FSA ID.
 An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.
-Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA) at fafsa.gov.
+Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites such as the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa.

-If you are a parent of a dependent student, you will need your own FSA ID if you want to sign your child's FAFSA electronically.
+Parents of a dependent students, will need their own FSA ID to sign their child's FAFSA electronically.
 If you have more than one child attending college, you can use the same FSA ID to sign all applications.
 Please note: Each FSA ID user must have a unique e-mail address.
-This replaces the old PIN number.

 Your FSA ID is used to sign legally binding documents electronically.
 It has the same legal status as a written signature.
 Don't give your FSA ID to anyone-not even to someone helping you fill out the FAFSA.